willnguyen1312/namnode/packages/vite-plugin-inspect-react/README.md

 ## WHY 🙈

-This plugin will wrap your react component inside your codebase with a hidden span that does not affect your layout.
-Yet, it comes with an ID that stores the location of the next sibling of the span inside your code.
+This plugin will wrap your react components inside your codebase during compile time with hidden span elements that do not affect your layout.
+Yet, those come with unique `data-inspect-id` attributes that store the location of your React components accordingly.

 This plugin is highly inspired by another fantastic plugin so-called [vite-plugin-react-inspector](https://github.com/sudongyuer/vite-plugin-react-inspector).
 The reason this plugin exists